AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Unfold_Peaks.md

 **For nD NMR spectroscopy, this means** that peaks outside the detectable spectral window in any dimension will appear as "folded" or "aliased" peaks within the window.
 Folding in multiple dimensions, like in 2D or 3D NMR, can make spectra more complex, as folded signals from outside the spectral range appear within it, sometimes creating overlap with peaks from within the window.
 This folding or aliasing can complicate interpretation but may also be useful for spectral compression when controlled.

 **There is a slight difference in terms "folded" and "aliased" peaks.** "Aliased" peaks typically refer to signals that appear within the observed spectral range due to frequency mirroring from outside the Nyquist range, whereas "folded" peaks are those that are mirrored back into the spectral window, often referring specifically to how they "fold" over the Nyquist frequency.
 In essence, while "aliasing" describes the appearance of an incorrect frequency, "folding" often refers to the mirroring effect specifically.

-*
 * Happens only in the indirect dimension: spectral width and sampling rate in the direct dimension is always enough - **is that still true for ultra-high fields like 1.2GHz???**

-## When is there sign inversion?

-**The folded peaks can be of the same or the opposite phase depending on the acquisition mode.** For instance, in echo-antiecho acquisition modes, the folded signals can invert in phase, appearing as the opposite sign, while in States or States-TPPI acquisition, the phase of folded peaks may remain the same as the original.
-These acquisition modes use phase cycling or gradient techniques that control how folded signals are processed, often allowing for either retention or inversion of phase in a way that aids in differentiating aliased or folded peaks from true signals in the spectral range.
+## Phase of the folded peaks.

+**The sign of the folded peaks depends on the acquisition mode.**

+In *Echo-antiecho* mode, the aliased signals will appear inverted.

+In *States-TPPI* the folded signals will have the same phase.

+*States* and *TPPI* acquisition modes are inferior to *States-TPPI* and are not used in the modern NMR spectroscopy.

+In the 3D spectrum, where one indirect dimension is recorded as _Echo-Antiecho_ and the other as _States-TPPI_, the folded signals will appear **WHAT PHASE?????**

+For more details on the acquisition modes see _J.
+Keeler, Understanding NMR Spectroscopy, Chapter 8.12._

+The additional factor influencing the phase of the folded signals is their offset from the carrier - i.e. how far they are from the middle of the spectrum.
+This is mostly and especially relevant for the carbon nuclei, which have a particularly wide spread of frequencies.
+The excitation pulses which are commonly used in the pulse sequence to target carbon nuclei affect only a narrow width around the frequency of the pulse in the "clean" way.
+> A 90 degree pulse at 120 ppm will flip the magnetization vector of the carbons at 170 ppm for roughly 90 degrees,
+> but the 30-ppm-carbons will flip to only 40 degrees. *The numbers here are not accurate.
+The flip angle depends on the
+> amplitude and duration of the pulse.
+A precise calculation is quite simple but falls out of scope of this tutorial.*

 ## How to identify aliased peaks?

-* The most easy method to identify folded and aliased peaks is *experimental* by recording a 2D with different spectrum widths.
-The peaks that change their frequencies are the aliased ones.
+The most easy method to identify folded and aliased peaks is *experimental*, by recording a 2D with different spectrum widths.
+The peaks that change their positions are the aliased ones.
 * If the experimental evidence is not available, one has to resort to predictions.
 You may use the SHIFTX2 or UCBSHIFT plugins of POKY to obtain them.
 * **Hint about the antiphase**: happens if there are CO resonances.